 Dustin Gard-Weiss is currently the Associate Director for Enterprise at the National Geospatial-Intelligence Agency (NGA).
 He is charged with executing GEOINT Functional Management on behalf of Director, NGA, as the GEOINT Functional Manager and DoD GEOINT Manager, and is responsible for leading and overseeing the National System for Geospatial Intelligence (NSG) and the Allied System for Geospatial Intelligence (ASG).

 Previously, Gard-Weiss served on the staff of the Chief of Naval Operations (OPNAV) as the Assistant Deputy Director of Naval Intelligence and was dual-hatted as the Assistant Head of the Naval Intelligence Activity (NIA).
-In these positions, he supported the Deputy Chief of Naval Operations for Information Dominance / Director of Naval Intelligence (OPNAV N2/N6) and Deputy Director of Naval Intelligence / Head, NIA in delivering comprehensive intelligence to Navy leadership, representing the Navy as one of the 17 members of the U.S. Intelligence Community (IC), and managing and overseeing the Navy’s intelligence activities, $4B in resources, and 20,000 personnel.
+In these positions, he supported the Deputy Chief of Naval Operations for Information Dominance / Director of Naval Intelligence (OPNAV N2/N6) and Deputy Director of Naval Intelligence / Head, NIA in delivering comprehensive intelligence to Navy leadership, representing the Navy as one of the 17 members of the U.S. Intelligence Community (IC), and managing and overseeing the Navy’s intelligence activities.
 He was appointed to the Defense Intelligence Senior Executive Service in 2012, initially serving as the Acting Deputy Director of Naval Intelligence.

 Gard-Weiss began his career as an intern at the Office of Naval Intelligence (ONI).
 While at ONI, he served on the team responsible for managing Navy’s foreign intelligence relationships and was later selected to lead this team.